Home > Australia Blog >

 • With our service, you can fill out the form at your own pace, make changes whenever you want, and save your progress to continue later.

-• Applying with us grants you exclusive access to a step-by-step manual, which includes tips for answering difficult questions, a full list of necessary documents, and guidance from start to finish so you can get your valid visa.
+• Applying with us grants you exclusive access to a step-by-step manual, which includes tips for answering difficult questions, a full list of necessary documents, and guidance from start to finish to get your valid visa quickly.

 Australia Visitor Visa processing time in Brazil

-iVisa processing time for Brazilian citizens is 30 days.
+The iVisa processing time for Brazilian citizens is 30 days.
+This excludes government processing.

 Once you have submitted all the required documents, provided your biometric information, and passed the medical examination, the Australian government will review and process your visa application.

-On average, the Australian government takes 28 days (90% of applications) to process visa requests submitted by Brazilian citizens.
-However, please note that this timeframe may vary depending on the Embassy's workload.
+On average, the Australian government takes 28 days (90% of applications) to process visa requests Brazilian citizens submit.
+However, this timeframe may vary depending on the embassy's workload.

 Here are five tips for a successful Australian Visitor Visa application:

-Start the application process early: It's important to apply for your visa well in advance of your intended travel dates.
+Start the application process early: It's important to apply for your visa well before your intended travel dates.
 The processing time for a visitor visa can vary, and you don't want to risk your application being delayed and missing your trip.

-Provide evidence of strong ties to your home country: The Australian government wants to ensure that you have a genuine intention to return to your home country after your visit.
-Providing evidence of ties such as a job, property ownership, or family can help demonstrate this.
+Provide evidence of strong ties to your home country: The Australian government wants to ensure that you genuinely intend to return to your home country after your visit.
+Evidence of ties such as a job, property ownership, or family can help demonstrate this.

-Show evidence of adequate financial support: You will need to show that you have enough funds to cover your expenses during your stay in Australia.
-Make sure to provide bank statements, pay stubs, or other evidence of your financial situation to meet the requirements.
+Show evidence of adequate financial support: You must show enough funds to cover your expenses during your stay in Australia.
+Ensure you provide bank statements, pay stubs, or other evidence of your financial situation to meet the requirements.

 Be honest and upfront about your circumstances: If there is anything in your application that could raise concerns, such as a previous visa refusal or criminal history, be honest about it.